-In this section, we focus on lenses that specifically address the characteristics of the visualized data.
-Our survey of data-specific lenses is inspired by Shneiderman's taxonomy [Shn96].
-Yet, we use a slightly different set of data types, which we think is more descriptive:
+In this section, we review lenses that are tailored to the characteristics of specific types of data.
+Shneiderman's [Shn96] taxonomy collects several data types being relevant in visualization.
+For our survey of data-specific lenses, we use a slightly different set of data types, which we think to be a bit more descriptive:

 - Temporal data

+- Geospatial data

-- · Geo-spatial data
+- Flow data

 - Volume data

-- Flow data

-- · Multidimensional and multivariate data
+- Multivariate data

 - Graph data

 - Text and document data

-We illustrate the diversity of existing lens techniques by describing one exemplary lens for each of these data types very briefly.
-A more comprehensive overview of existing lenses for different types of data is provided in Table 1.
+The purpose of the following paragraphs is to illustrate the diversity of existing lens techniques.
+To this end, we describe one exemplary lens for each data type very briefly.
+A more comprehensive overview of existing lenses for different types of data is provided in Table 1 on page 12.

-Temporal data Data that have references to time are commonplace.
-Time series allow us to understand the development of past events and estimate the future outcome of ongoing phenomena.
+Temporal Data Data that have references to time are commonplace.
+Time series allow us to understand the development of past events and predict the future outcome of ongoing phenomena.
 Analyzing time series often involves normalization, elimination of seasonal effects, and other temporal transformations.
-ChronoLenses [ZCPB11] enable users to carry out such operations for selected time intervals ( $\sigma$ ).
-The transformed part of the time series is overlaid ( $\bowtie$ ) with the original version to maintain the context and facilitate comparison.
+ChronoLenses [ZCPB11] enable users to carry out such operations on-the-fly for selected time intervals.
+The transformed part of the time series is overlaid with the original version to maintain the context and facilitate comparison.
+As illustrated in Figure 10(a), ChronoLenses can be applied to multiple stacked time series simultaneously.

-Geo-spatial data Data about the world around us often hold references to the geo-spatial domain, describing where certain features could be observed.
-Maps are frequently used in visualization applications to serve as a basis with respect to which the actual data are depicted.
-As maps are omnipresent in our everyday lives, it is not surprising to find a lens developed for a routine problem: Detail Lenses [KCJ\10] aim to make the visual representation of driving directions on maps easier to follow.
-To this end, relevant points of interest (POI) are defined ( $\sigma$ ) along a route.
-For each POI, a lens with a detailed map of the POI is arranged around a global overview map ( $\bowtie$ ).
+Geospatial Data Data about the world around us often hold references to the geospatial domain, describing where certain phenomena or features have been observed.
+Maps are frequently used as a basis for visualizing the spatial frame of reference, which in turn serves to depict the actual geospatial data.
+As maps are omnipresent in our everyday lives, it is not surprising to find a lens developed for a routine problem: the depiction of driving directions.
+Detail Lenses [KCJ10] aim to make the visual representation of driving directions on maps easier to follow.
+To this end, relevant points of interest (POI) are defined along a route.
+For each POI, a lens with a detailed map of the POI is arranged around a global overview map as illustrated in Figure 10(b).
+The arrangement is computed so as to make it easy for the user to associate the lenses with the POIs along the route.